chaluvadis/mean-auth-ex/readme.md

-## mean auth app
+## Mean Stack Example

-This is a simple mean stack application build from scratch
+This is a simple mean stack application build from scratch using MongoDB, Express, Angular CLI. and NodeJs.

 ### Steps to run the application
 #### Backend: